scottie-l/reading-notes/reading-notes-401/class-15.md

 2. What's the biggest difference between each of the traversals of Pre-order, In-order, & Post-order?
 3. How does Breadth first iterate through the tree?
 4. How many children can be in a Binary Trees?
-5. What is the Big(0) for inseting a new node?
+5. What is the Big(0) for inserting a new node?
 6. When searching a BST, if the value is smaller, which side will you traverse?
 7. How are BST's structured?
-8. What's the differene between a K-ary tree and a Binary tree?
+8. What's the difference between a K-ary tree and a Binary tree?
-9. Is there a specific sortin order for a Binary tree?
+9. Is there a specific sorting order for a Binary tree?
 10. What is one suggested strategy for adding a new node to a binary tree?

 ---